MichaelS32/text-editor/README.md

 ## Demo
-Below is the demostration of this application.
+Below is the demostration of this application. <br>
 ![text-editor-demo-gif](./assets/text-editor-gif.gif)